helgatheviking/Nav-Menu-Roles/readme.txt

 1. No duplicate posts will be created but all menu post meta (including your Nav Menu Roles info) will be imported

 == Changelog ==

+= 1.8.4 =
+* Prevent nav menu items edited in the customizer from rendering when they should be excluded

 = 1.8.3 =
 * Remove deprecated screen_icon()